jdereynal/aws-jwt-auth/README.md

 # AWS JWT Authorizer
-An AWS API Gateway custom authorizer to validate JWTs created by BYU's WSO2.
+A AWS Lambda function intended to be used as an AWS API Gateway custom authorizer to validate JWTs created by BYU's WSO2.

+With slight modifications, this can be used as an AWS API Gateway custom authorizer to validate any JWT passed to your AWS API Gateway.

 ## Usage
 - If you are in the NotifyMe AWS domain (https://notify-me-byu.signin.aws.amazon.com)